 But perhaps you’re thinking, “We post our tuition on our Web site because we want to be ‘up front’ about our tuition.”
-In our current economy, I would wager that if you do so, your school has experienced declining enrollment, and a recent survey I’ve been conducting shows that to be true!
+In our current economy, I would wager that if you do so, your school has experienced declining enrollment, and the survey I conducted shows that to be true!

 Two things must happen.
 First, you need to speak differently about your school’s tuition.
 Lump sums are hard to swallow.
 Here’s an example.
 If I said you could own a Mercedes by paying $60,000 for the car, you may look to other options, like a Honda Accord.
 However, if I told you could drive a Mercedes for the same amount of monthly payment it would cost you to finance a Honda Accord, then you’d want to find out how that could happen.